OHDSI/TheBookOfOhdsi/DataQuality.md

 Within the tool the checks are organized in multiple ways, one being into table, field, and concept level checks.
 Table checks are those done at a high-level within the CDM, for example determining if all required tables are present.
 The field level checks are carried out in such a way to evaluate every field within every table for conformance to CDM specifications.
 These include making sure all primary keys are truly unique and all standard concept fields contain concepts ids in the proper domain, among many others.
 Concept level checks go a little deeper to examine individual concept ids.
 Many of these fall into the plausibility category of the Kahn framework such as ensuring that gender-specific concepts are not attributed to persons of incorrect gender (i.e. prostate cancer in a female patient).

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">ACHILLES and DQD are executed against the data in the CDM.
+ACHILLES and DQD are executed against the data in the CDM.
 DQ issues identified this way may be due to the conversion to the CDM, but may also reflect DQ issues already present in the source data.
 If the conversion is at fault, it is usually within our control to remedy the problem, but if the underlying data are at fault the only course of action may be to delete the offending records.

-</div>\EndKnitrBlock{rmdimportant}
+\EndKnitrBlock{rmdimportant}

 ### ETL Unit Tests {#etlUnitTests}